Islandora/documentation/docs/contributing/releasing-islandora.md

 It will also work for https if you properly cache your github credentials.
 The credentials must be cached and valid because Gradle will not prompt you for them!

 ##### Release artifacts to Sonatype and Github

+You need to merge the latest code into the master branch and use Gradle to release.
+You can do this by running

 * `git clone git@github.com:Islandora-CLAW/Alpaca.git`
 * `cd Alpaca`
+* `git checkout master`
+* `git pull origin dev`
 * `./gradlew release`

 The script will start but then will ask you to confirm the version to release as.